Mycobutin Side Effects

 Note: This page contains information about the side effects of rifabutin.
 Some of the dosage forms included on this document may not apply to the brand name Mycobutin.

 Not all side effects for Mycobutin may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to rifabutin: oral capsule

-Along with its needed effects, rifabutin (the active ingredient contained in Mycobutin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by rifabutin (the active ingredient contained in Mycobutin).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking rifabutin:More common
+You should check with your doctor immediately if any of these side effects occur when taking rifabutin:More common

 - loss of appetite